Taylor-eOS/txt-to-epub/README.md

-This project takes text blocks from an input TXT and wraps it into an EPUB.
+This script takes blocks of text from an input file and wraps them into an EPUB output.
 It is a work in progress.
-The inout can be created using [maual-classifier](https://github.com/Taylor-eOS/manual-classifier).
+The input can be extracted using [maual-classifier](https://github.com/Taylor-eOS/manual-classifier).